GISAElkartea/txantiloiak/README.rst

-This is a little package olding default rst2pdf templates and styles for business related booring stuff.
+This is a little package holding default rst2pdf templates and styles for business related booring stuff.

 To make it run, simply do::